matukai/consume-more-stuff/src/containers/NewItem/UploadImage.md

 UploadImage

 STEPS FOR IMAGE UPLOAD
 1. create item
 2. save image
 3. update item

+note: ImageUpload container not currently being used... everything is in NewItem

 -Images uploading to '/public/images' locally however not rendering or stored in db